pbearne/Bullhorn2WP/readme.txt

-=== Plugin Name ===
+=== Bullhorn Staffing and Recruitment Job Listing and CV/Resume Uploader for WordPress ===
 Contributors: pbearne
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=MZTZ5S8MGF75C&lc=CA&item_name=Wordpress%20Development%20%2f%20Paul%20Bearne&item_number=Bullhorn%20Plugin&currency_code=CAD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: Bullhorn, Job Listing, CV upload, Resume upload, Bullhorn Staffing, recruitment crm, staffing, recruiting Requires at least: 3.6
-Tested up to: 4.4.2
+Tested up to: 4.5.2
-Stable tag: 2.3.0
+Stable tag: 2.4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds / synchronizes job listings to your WordPress site from your Bullhorn account for front-end display, also providing a CV uploader.
+This plugin adds job listings to your WordPress site from your Bullhorn account for front-end display, also providing a CV uploader.

 == Description ==

 This plugin is a fork of the code for sale at http://bullhorntowordpress.com and additionally incorporates a resume upload extension.
+It automatically synchronizes with Bullhorn.
 I was hired by a client to fix the plugin he had bought.
 By the time I had fixed it, it was effectively a new version with lots of updates and fixes.
 So I have released my version to WordPress.org so that others can have access to these.

 Your need an account at http://www.bullhorn.com/industry/staffing-recruiting/ or http://www.bullhorn.com/products/recruitment-crm/ to use this plugin (please tell them you came from this plugin!)